 - Manhasset music stands

 - Computer projector (additional fee)

-When open, CMC adds to the rich variety of live performances in Portland with over 150 music events every year in the David Beasley Campbell Recital Hall.
-We offer discounts to non-profits and low-price hours to increase the access of free and low-cost music events in the area.
+When open, CMC adds to the wide variety of live performances in Portland, with over 150 music events every year in the David Beasley Campbell Recital Hall.
+We offer discounts to non-profits and low-price hours to increase access to free and low-cost music events in the area.